dendronhq/dendron-site/vault/dendron.topic.pod.builtin.markdown.import.md

     └── projects.p2.four.md
 ```

-Non-markdown files within a directory will be moved into the `assets` folder of your `vault`.
-A [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) will be added to non-markdown file names to ensure it does not overwrite any existing files.
-A link of the original filenames will be made in the note that corresponds to the imported directory
+Non-Markdown files within a directory will be moved into the `assets` folder of your `vault`.
+A [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) will be added to non-Markdown file names to ensure it does not overwrite any existing files.
+A link of the original filename will be made in the note that corresponds to the imported directory

 ```md
 ...